Principles of Fracture Repair

 The Practitioner Sabbatical Program at Auburn University College of Veterinary Medicine is an individualized program offered to eligible veterinarians who are interested in continuing education in a particular specialty area.
 This program offers eligible practitioners the opportunity to shadow faculty and staff in specific clinical services to gain improved skills and knowledge in a specialized area of interest.

 The experience ranges from one to five days based on the practitioner’s needs and the clinical service’s availability.
 The base fee for the experience is $150-$200 per day based on the service area, duration, and intensity of study.
 Additionally, there is a $25 application fee.

-Interested applicants should contact the Office of Continuing Education and Outreach for additional details and application criteria.
+Interested applicants should contact Abbi Gardner for additional details and application criteria.
 An application to the Practitioner Sabbatical Program must be submitted at least 45 days prior to your proposed starting date.